JuliaPhysics/RadiationSpectra.jl/docs/src/man/fitting.md

 end
 ```

-Also, a method for the this type for the function `RadiationSpectra.evaluate(d::UvModelDensity, x)`
+Also, a method for the this type for the function `RadiationSpectra.evaluate(d::UvSpectrumDensity, x)`
 has to be defined.
 Note, that these are supposed to be densities as the returned value
 are multiplied to the bin width of the corresponding bin in the calculation of the likelihood.
 ```@example fitting_hist